hitblast/hitblast.github.io/content/blog/building-a-time-capsule.md

 ### verdict, overall

-And with that, we get two new projects.
+And with that, we got ourselves two new projects.

-[cornelli](https://github.com/hitblast/cornelli): Write to your future self.
+- [cornelli](https://github.com/hitblast/cornelli): Write to your future self.
-[Shomoy](https://github.com/Itsmemonzu/Shomoy): A time capsule for your terminal.
+- [Shomoy](https://github.com/Itsmemonzu/Shomoy): A time capsule for your terminal.

 I'm very thankful that I agreed to do this challenge, as this was close to a teeny-tiny hackathon for both of us.
 Hmm, maybe I could continue this with my friends?